ShikiSuen/r128x/readme.md

-# r128x, a tool for loudness measurement of files on Mac OSX Intel. #
+# r128x, a tool for loudness measurement of files on macOS. #

-# with gui now !
-#
+The GUI version requires macOS 12 since v0.4 release.

 ![r128x-swiftui](./screenshot.png)

 r128x is released under GPLv3 license.